whatl3y/hide/README.md

 name: the account name
 username: the username of the account
 password: the password of the account
-extra: any desired extra information you want to provide
+extra: any desired extra information you want to store with the account

-#### Parameters
+#### PARAMETERS
 - -f / --filepath: The full filepath of the CSV that we're importing data from.

 ```